 5 facts about your dress size

-Here are 5 fun facts to help embrace your size when buying new clothes.
+Here are 5 facts to help you embrace your dress size when buying new clothes.

 For most women, there is the size we are in our minds, and then there is the size we really are.

 Our true size can be difficult to discern when you easily slide into a size 6 work dress from J.Crew and then, to your dismay, you need Crisco and a diving suit to get yourself into the strapless size 6 dress from the same store.